GoogleChrome/OriginTrials/ship-as-trial.md

 You can generate signed tokens for localhost, or for 127.0.0.1, or for any origin that you need to help you test.
 For example:

 ```
-tools/origin_trials/generate_token.py --key-file=tools/origin_trials/eftest.key http://localhost:8000 MyFeature
+tools/origin_trials/generate_token.py http://localhost:8000 MyFeature
 ```

-The `eftest.key` file is the private key for the test keypair used by Origin Trials unit tests (tokens generated with this key will **not** work in the browser by default; see the [Developer Guide](developer-guide.md) for instructions on creating real tokens).
+The file `tools/origin_trials/eftest.key` is used by default as the private key for the test keypair used by Origin Trials unit tests (tokens generated with this key will **not** work in the browser by default; see the [Developer Guide](developer-guide.md) for instructions on creating real tokens).
 To use a test token with the browser, run Chrome with the command-line flag:

 ```
 --origin-trial-public-key=dRCs+TocuKkocNKa0AtZ4awrt9XKH2SQCI6o4FY6BNA=
 ```

 This is the public key associated with `eftest.key`.
 If it doesn't work, see [trial_token_unittest.cc](https://cs.chromium.org/chromium/src/content/common/origin_trials/trial_token_unittest.cc).
+If you cannot set command-line switches (e.g., on Chrome OS), you can also directly modify [chrome_origin_trial_policy.cc](https://cs.chromium.org/chromium/src/chrome/common/origin_trials/chrome_origin_trial_policy.cc).

 ## Roadmap
 All of this may change, as we respond to your feedback about the framework itself.
 Please let us know how it works, and what's missing!